twallema/flepimop_influenza_BE/data/README.md

 + `social_contacts_weekend.xlsx` : Social contact data for Belgium, sheets were used to denote contact duration.
 Extracted using [SOCRATES](http://www.socialcontactdata.org/socrates/).
 Dataset: Belgium 2010 (Van Hoang 2020).
 Contacts Sat-Sun.
 Includes physical contacts only.
 An integration of the contacts with the contact duration is performed in the sheet named 'integrated'.
 Extracted using [SOCRATES](http://www.socialcontactdata.org/socrates/).

-### Vaccines
+### Literature

-+ `antoine_etal_archpublichealth_2010` : Title: 'Influenza vaccination recording system in Belgium'.
++ `antoine_etal_archpublichealth_2010.pdf` : Title: 'Influenza vaccination recording system in Belgium'.
 Of interest: Table 1.
-Reported vaccination coverage by age group, situation on 31 March 2010.
+Reported vaccination coverage by age group and Belgian region, on 31 March 2010.
 + `goeyvaerts_etal_epidemics_2015.pdf` : Title: 'Estimating dynamic transmission model parameters for seasonal influenza by fitting to age and season-specific influenza-like illness incidence'.
 Of interest: Section 2.2.4 Vaccination coverage and vaccine efficacy.
+Reference Beutels et al. 2013 also points to large differences in vaccination incidence between Flanders and Wallonia.

 ### Demography